PolymeshAssociation/polymesh-rest-api/README.md

 Before sending any information to the endpoint the service will first make a request with the header `x-hook-secret` set to a value.
 The endpoint should return a `200` response with this header copied into the response headers.

 If you are a developer you can toggle an endpoint to aid with testing by setting the env `DEVELOPER_UTILS=true` which will enabled a endpoint at `/developer-testing/webhook` which can then be supplied as the `webhookUrl`.
 Note, the IsUrl validator doesn't recognize `localhost` as a valid URL, either use the IP `127.0.0.1` or create an entry in `/etc/hosts` like `127.0.0.1 rest.local` and use that instead.

+#### Warning

+Webhooks are still being developed and should not be used against mainnet.
+However the API should be stable to develop against for testing and demo purposes

+Webhooks have yet to implement a Repo to maintain subscription state, or AMQP to ensure it won't miss events.
+As such it can not guarantee delivery of messages

+The plan is to use a datastore and a message broker to make this module production ready

 ### Authentication